qinqian/GCAP/README.md

 	chr10   43655355        43655391        SOLEXA-1GA-2_0072_FC629AV:6:1:3567:1104#0/1     255     +

+`Remember to write your mapping and peaks calling tool.`

 `Keep duplicate`
 this is an important option for peaks calling.
 You could customize it by python conf files.
 To keep duplicates tags, just `keep_dup = T` in `[hotspot]`.

+`two modes of correlation`
+you can choose from `[tool]` section,

+* `cor = genome` for 5M reads hotspot bigwiggle genome wide correlation
+* `cor = union` for 5M reads hotspot bigwiggle ENCODE union DHS(filtered by blacklist for human) correlation.

 ##### 2. dry run to make sure the installation and conf for needed files are right